Axway/streams-open-docs/content/en/docs/install/_index.md

 For alternate methods to customize your installation, see [Customize installation](/docs/install/customize-install).

-## General conditions for license and subscription services
+## Accept general conditions for license and subscription services

 To proceed with the installation, you must accept Axway General Terms and Conditions:

 *"You hereby accept that the Axway Products and/or Services shall be governed exclusively by the [Axway General Terms and Conditions](https://cdn.axway.com/u/Axway_General_Conditions_version_april_2014_eng%20(France).pdf), unless an agreement has been signed with Axway in which case such agreement shall apply."*

-To accept the conditions you must set the helm value `acceptGeneralConditions` to `"yes"`.
+To accept the conditions. you must set the helm value `acceptGeneralConditions` to `"yes"`.
 Ensure to add the double quotation around the `yes` flag.

 ## Kubernetes namespace